camunda/camunda-docs/versioned_docs/version-8.1/components/console/manage-organization/external-sso.md

 ## Connecting your identity provider with Camunda Platform

-For enterprise customers, we support integrating external identity providers (IdPs).
+For Enterprise and Professional plan customers, we support integrating external identity providers (IdPs).
 Therefore, users within your organization do not need to sign up by creating an account with Camunda.

 ### Onboarding procedure